How to Handle Houston Rental Property Emergency Maintenance

 Emergencies are often the most stressful aspect of owning a rental property.

-Today we are speaking with Margo Broughton with the Houston division of Mynd about what investors or property managers should expect in an emergency and how to determine if an emergency is occurring, overall.
+Today we are speaking with Margo Broughton with the Houston property management division of Mynd about what investors or property managers should expect in an emergency and how to determine if an emergency is occurring, overall.

 Steve Rozenberg: Hi everyone.
-This is Steve Rozenberg with Mynd Property Management and I'm here with Margo Broughton from the Houston division of Mynd Property Management, and Margo has been a property manager for 37 years.
+This is Steve Rozenberg with Mynd Property Management and I'm here with Margo Broughton from the Houston property management division of Mynd Property Management, and Margo has been a property manager for 37 years.

 Margo Broughton: A very long time.